Adam & Friends: Episode One, The Director

-After about a minute, he turned around and set the empty cup on the table.
+After about a minute, he turns around and sets the empty cup on the table.
 “Now.
 You were saying?”

 Caught off guard, Billy grasps through memory for what he wanted to say.
 “I… I wanted to ask if everything was alright, Sir.”

-Mr. McIntyre sighed, that upset look on his face once again.
+Mr. McIntyre sighs, that upset look on his face once again.
 “No, Billy.
 Everything is not okay.”

 “I can’t find anyone to star in my movie.
 No one showed up to the auditions because they thought it was going to be like the last one.”
 He sighs.
 “Maybe it’s time I move on to different project.”